How the “Notice of Forfeiture” is Published

 • 28 CFR Part 8.9, Rule G of the Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions.

 The Asset Forfeiture Management Staff (AFMS) of the Department of Justice (DOJ) manages the government’s website that contains a list of pending forfeiture notices.
+The government’s website also explains how to file a claim for immediate court action to get the property back as quickly as possible.

-Attorneys on Notice Requirements in Forfeitures
+Attorneys on Notice Requirements in Forfeiture Cases

-If the United States Attorney’s Office doesn’t file the claim in time, then your attorney can file a complaint to get the money back with interest, costs, and attorney fees.
+The filing of the claim starts a 90-day deadline to either give the property back or file a forfeiture action in federal court within 90 days.
+If the United States Attorney’s Office doesn’t file the claim in time, then your attorney can file a complaint to get the seized property back with interest, costs, and attorney fees.

 Contact us to find out more about what the notice of seizure for forfeiture means and how to beat civil asset forfeiture.